 Establishing Proficiency in a Core Course

-Students may establish proficiency a Core course by satisfying one of the following:
+You may establish proficiency in a Core course through any of the following methods:

-- (For COR1-GB.1306 Financial Accounting and Reporting only) By demonstrating proof or verification of one of the following: a) a U.S. CPA license, verification of a passing grade on the U.S. CPA exam, or Chartered Accountant Certification.
+- (For COR1-GB.1306 Financial Accounting and Reporting only) By demonstrating proof or verification of one of the following: a) a U.S. CPA License; b) a passing grade on the U.S. CPA exam; or c) a chartered accounting certification.

 Undergraduate Major or Masters Degree: